5 best Robin alternatives & competitors

 Many organizations need more than space intelligence. deskbird manages the entire office in a secure, scalable platform: desks, rooms, parking spots, visitors, and analytics.
 It requires less IT overhead than Robin, with transparent pricing and EU-level secure infrastructure.

 deskbird is a standout Robin alternative for workplace management in mid-market and enterprise companies.
-Connecting with platforms you already use, adoption rates across 500+ companies are as high as 90%.
-And that matters beyond rollout: when employees actually use the platform, booking data gets accurate.
-Accurate data is what tells you whether your office is sized right, when to open more desks, and where you are wasting space.
+Connecting with the platforms you already use, deskbird sees a 90%+ adoption rate.
+That matters beyond rollout: when employees actually use the platform, booking data gets accurate.
+Accurate data is what tells you whether your office is sized right, when to open more desks, and where you're wasting space.

 Built for more than the front desk

 More than space analytics, deskbird is a complete solution for hybrid workplace management.
-It connects people, policies, and presence in one place.
+It connects people, schedules, and presence in one place.

 Real-time presence

-With geofenced and QR-based check-ins, deskbird gives accurate occupancy data and attendance insights without additional sensor hardware.
+With geofenced, QR-based, and automatic sensor-free check-ins via deskbird Dock, deskbird gives accurate occupancy data and attendance insights without additional sensor hardware.

 Fast to roll out

-Teams get up and running without training sessions, complex configuration, or technical overhead.
-Adoption rates across 500+ companies exceed 89%.
+Teams get up and running without training sessions, complex configuration, or technical overhead, backed by a 90%+ adoption rate.

 Secure and scalable by design